interstitialRedirectModalTitle

 2. Transforming Policy & Securing Water

 TNC is nonpartisan, science-driven and collaborative.
 We work with policymakers on both sides of the aisle and a broad range of stakeholders to advance public policies that protect nature and improve the well-being of Utah communities.
-In addition, we collaborate closely with the government entities tasked with responsibly managing Great Salt Lake, including the Department of Natural Resources and the Office of the Great Salt Lake Commissioner.
-TNC’s Utah State Director, Elizabeth Kitchens, also serves on the Great Salt Lake Advisory Council.
+We also collaborate closely with the government entities responsible for managing Great Salt Lake, including the Department of Natural Resources and the Office of the Great Salt Lake Commissioner.
+TNC’s Utah State Director, Elizabeth Kitchens, serves on the Great Salt Lake Advisory Council.

-TNC collaborates with Utah leaders to advance legislation enhancing the Lake’s management, funding research, and modernizing water laws to optimize water use and management and protect water quality and quantity.
-Today, we are focused on testing and implementing voluntary water market solutions and flexible instream flow provisions to benefit Great Salt Lake.
+TNC works with Utah leaders to advance legislation that strengthens Lake management, supports research and modernizes water laws to optimize water use and protect water quality and quantity.
+Today, we are focused on testing and implementing voluntary water market solutions and flexible instream flow provisions that benefit Great Salt Lake.

 A bird with long legs walking through a shallow lake.